 - Lower blood pressure

 More and more research supports mindfulness meditation as an effective technique for addiction recovery.
 Studies show that many people consider meditation therapy to be one of the best methods to beat addiction.
-Combining it with mindfulness only increases its benefits and the potential to help people achieve recovery.
+Combining it with mindfulness only increases its benefits and the potential to help people achieve lasting recovery.

 If you think that mindfulness meditation therapy could work for you, talk to the expert therapists at Crestview Recovery.
 We use both moving and seated meditation practices.
 With our guidance, you can learn how to respond rather than react to distressing situations.
 Our therapy methods can also help you: